rertzer/ft_cybersecurity_projects/snow_crash/level00.md

 flag14:x:3014:3014::/home/flag/flag14:/bin/bash
 ```

-- We learn that flag00 home is /home/flag/flag00.
+- We learn that `flag00` home is `/home/flag/flag00`.
-- Notice that an hashed password is stored for flag01.
-This information will be usefull for the next level.
+  > Notice that an hashed password is stored for `flag01`.
+This information will be usefull at the next level.

 ### No Direction `home`

-- We can't read flag00 home content and will have to find another way to gather informations.
+- We can't read `flag00` home's content and will have to find another way to gather informations.

 ```
 level00@SnowCrash:~$ ls -al /home/flag/flag00